grew-nlp/grew_match_quick/README.md

 python3 start.py ex.json
 ```

-### 3. with a JSON file describing a list or corpora
+### 3. With a JSON file describing a list or corpora

 The expected JSON file must contains an object with the `corpora` key associated to a list of corpus, each one discribed as above.

 See file [ud_2.12.json](https://gitlab.inria.fr/grew/grew_match_config/-/blob/master/corpora/ud_2.12.json) in the online Grew-match config for an example.

+## Generated files

+When running, the script will generated files:
+ - in each corpus used, a compiled version of the corpus is stored (a file with `.marshal` extension).
+These kind of files can be removed, they will be generated again later when needed.
+ - in a local folder named `local_files`.
+This folder will be rebuild if needed for future usage, it can be safely removed exept if you use the "Save" feature, removing `local_files` will also removed saved requests.

 ## In case of troubles